What Is a Good Debt to Equity Ratio for Real Estate Investors?

 Interested in growing wealth through investing in rental homes?
 Join the Priority Access List today.

-What Is a Debt-to-Equity Ratio
+What is Debt-to-Equity Ratio

 What Does the Debt-to-Equity Ratio Tell Us

 The debt-to-equity ratio is a financial ratio that tells lenders and investors a lot about the investment.
-It's a measure of ownership and riskiness that lenders and investors can use to make investment decisions.
+It’s a measure of ownership and riskiness that lenders and investors can use to make investment decisions.
+When you compute debt to equity ratio, you’re essentially showing how much of the property is financed by debt versus how much is financed by equity, helping both investors and lenders gauge financial health and potential risk.

 High Debt-to-Equity Ratio